HectorLuisVal/Solar-Panel-Optimization/README.md

 - The available Area (A) for installation

 As the functions η(θ), sunIntensity(θ), & f(r) act non-linearly; finding the Maximum Energy Output under any constraints would be numerically intensive and non-intuitive.
 Through MATLAB's
-[problem-based optimization workflow](https://www.mathworks.com/help/releases/R2026a/optim/ug/problem-based-workflow.html?searchPort=57359) the process of finding the optimal Tilt Angle (θ) and Aspect Ratio (r) to deliver **Maximum Energy Output** can be simplified and somewhat automated.
+[problem-based optimization workflow](https://www.mathworks.com/help/releases/R2026a/optim/ug/problem-based-workflow.html?searchPort=57359) the process of finding the optimal Tilt Angle (θ) and Aspect Ratio (r) to deliver **Maximum Energy Output** can be simplified.

-In order to verify these results, constructing a 3D [surf](https://www.mathworks.com/help/matlab/ref/surf.html) plot of the Energy formula
+Constructing a 3D [surf](https://www.mathworks.com/help/matlab/ref/surf.html) plot of the Energy formula can act as a form of verifying results

 #### Disclaimer:
 For this project MATLAB R2026a was used to run the live script.
 To run the code the **Optimization Toolbox™** is needed.